NekojinSama/CSC8507/README.md

 As for User Interface, the improvements could've been the properly scaled UI in game.
 Another improvement can be adding custom textures in Menu.

 ## Project Showcase:
-Youtube video showing the gameplay:
+> Click/tap on the image for a youtube video showing the gameplay:

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/IPfcGszz82g/0.jpg)](https://www.youtube.com/watch?v=IPfcGszz82g)